HypothesisWorks/hypothesis/docs/community.rst

 Community
 =========

-The Hypothesis community is small for the moment but is full of excellent people (and me) who can answer your questions and help you out.
+The Hypothesis community is small for the moment but is full of excellent people who can answer your questions and help you out.
 Please do join us.

 The two major places for community discussion are: